Freeman Dyson: Early life

 Dyson was born on 15 December 1923, in Crowthorne in Berkshire, England.
 He was the son of Mildred and the composer George Dyson, who was later knighted.
 His mother had a law degree, and after Dyson was born she worked as a social worker.
-Dyson had one sibling, his older sister, Alice, who remembered him as a boy surrounded by encyclopedias and always calculating on sheets of paper.
+Dyson had one sibling, his older sister, Alice, who remembered him as a boy surrounded by encyclopaedias and always calculating on sheets of paper.
 At the age of four he tried to calculate the number of atoms in the Sun.
-As a child, he showed an interest in large numbers and in the Solar System, and was strongly influenced by the 1937 book Men of Mathematics by Eric Temple Bell.
+As a child, he showed an interest in large numbers and in the Solar System, and was deeply influenced by Eric Temple Bell's Men of Mathematics (1937).
 Politically, Dyson said he was "brought up as a socialist".
+He wrote that "One of my grandmothers was a notorious and successful faith healer.
+One of my cousins was for many years the editor of the Journal of the Society for Psychical Research.
+Both of these ladies were well educated, highly intelligent, and fervent universelle in paranormal phenomenon.
+They may have been deluded, but neither of them was a fool."

 From 1936 to 1941 Dyson was a scholar at Winchester College, where his father was Director of Music.
 At the age of 17 he studied pure mathematics with Abram Besicovitch as his tutor at Trinity College, Cambridge, where he won a scholarship at age 15.
 During this stay, Dyson also practised night climbing on the university buildings, and once walked from Cambridge to London in a day with his friend Oscar Hahn, nephew of Kurt Hahn, who was a wheelchair user due to polio.

 At the age of 19 he was assigned to war work in the Operational Research Section (ORS) of RAF Bomber Command, where he developed analytical methods for calculating the ideal density for bomber formations to help the Royal Air Force bomb German targets during the Second World War.
 After the war, Dyson was readmitted to Trinity College, where he obtained a BA degree in mathematics.
 From 1946 to 1949 he was a fellow of his college, occupying rooms just below those of the philosopher Ludwig Wittgenstein, who resigned his professorship in 1947.

 In 1947 Dyson published two papers in number theory.
 Friends and colleagues described him as shy and self-effacing, with a contrarian streak that his friends found refreshing but intellectual opponents found exasperating.
 "I have the sense that when consensus is forming like ice hardening on a lake, Dyson will do his best to chip at the ice", Steven Weinberg said of him.
 His friend the neurologist and author Oliver Sacks said: "A favourite word of Freeman's about doing science and being creative is the word 'subversive'.
 He feels it's rather important not only to be not orthodox, but to be subversive, and he's done that all his life."